dstroma/datetimex-quickie/README.md

         DateTimeX->import(export_to => 'My::DateTime::Class');
         DateTimeX->import(export_to => 'My::Other::DateTime::Class');

 Note that this module does NOT export anything to the caller's namespace.
-The following forms will NOT export create() to My::Caller:
+In other words the following will not work:

+        use DateTimeX::Create qw(create); # error

         package My::Caller {
                 use DateTimeX::Create;
-                use DateTimeX::Create qw(create);
+                create(...)                   # error
         }
         My::Caller->create(...)           # error

 # PUBLIC METHODS